vdjserver/repertoire-summarization/README.txt

 , and 4 ) vdjml files of the parsed data.

 The rep_char.py script is designed to support the above 4 functions.
-If run over several igblast outputs that should be merged the following script can be used to logicaly merge outputs:
+If run over several igblast outputs that should subsequently be merged the following scripts can be used to logicaly merge outputs:
+1) cdr3_hist.py can logically merge CDR3 length histogram data
-[TODO INSERT LIST OF 4 MERGERS HERE]
+2) json_seg_merge.py can be used to logically merge JSON count data [TODO INSERT LIST OF 2 MERGERS HERE for merging VDJML data and rep_char.py output data]

 To get help on any of the scripts run it as seen here, and use the "-h" flag for "help"!